DDS-Derek/nginxWebUI/README_EN.md

 --spring.datasource.password=pass  Databases password

-Note that the command ends with an & to indicate that the project is running in the background
+Note that the Linux command ends with an & to indicate that the project is running in the background

 #### docker installation instructions